Antox/Antox/README.md

 - Friends list updates when a friend comes online / goes offline, or changes their other details at all.

 ###TODO
-- Check updating the users settings gets sent across the network
-- Check accepting friend requests then proceeds to update the users details in the friends list
-- Friends default status should be offline when starting the app instead of last known status
-- Start working on the chat
-- Check friendList for received/send requests so to avoid adding the same friend twice
 - Start adding fail-safes: Notify user when they're not connected to the internet, automatically try different DHT nodes if it can't connect to the first one, restart ToxService if it catches an exception, etc.
 - Implement a blocking list so that user never sees friend requests from a blocked ID (very low priority)
 - Add a 'paranoid' mode to the app so nothing at all is saved (very low priority)